 A 'bobble', as defined below, which in the past took 5 points off your score, will now count as failing that section.
-The dog shall not stop, spin or turn in a direction that is not in the flow of the correct direction of the course, doing so will count as failing that section.
-A brief stop of one second or less, with no change of direction, will be acceptable.
-For example, a brief stop in the weaves or a brief stop above the contact zone is ok.
+The dog shall not stop, spin or turn in a direction that is not in the flow of the correct direction of the course, doing so will count as failing that section

-- The dog cannot be out of flow in going towards a correct obstacle, nor can directional turns be excessively wide, dogs must be turning by the third stride to be in flow.
-Being excessively wide will count as failing that section. - The handler should never have to redirect or resend their dog while performing the course, doing so will count as failing that section. - Stopping above the contact for more than 1 second, will count as failing that section.
+The dog cannot be out of flow in going towards a correct obstacle, nor can directional turns be excessively wide, dogs must be turning by the third stride to be in flow.
+Being excessively wide will count as failing that section.

+- The handler should never have to redirect or resend their dog while performing the course, doing so will count as failing that section. - Stopping above the contact for more than 1 second, will count as failing that section.